-Either way, pet trackers are very much in vogue for anxious owners who want to be in the know.
+Regardless, pet trackers are very much in vogue for anxious owners who want to be in the know.
 There are a lot of fairly rubbish products out there, though, so we've compiled a list of some of the very best for your convenience.
 With the help of any of these devices, you'll find yourself in a new world of animal knowledge.

-Our pick of the best pet trackers to buy today
+Best pet trackers to buy today

-Tractive GPS 3G Pet Tracker
+Tractive GPS Dog Tracker

 Attaching easily to a collar, and with a version specifically for cats also available, Tractive's GPS tracker is second to none when it comes to monitoring your pets.
 You can geofence areas to be notified if they get out of them, and keep track of their exercise and health, too.